swiftlang/swift-evolution/proposals/0145-implement-the-pipeline-operator.md

                   |> prepareGrades
 ```

-Last but not least, our 3rd example - which involved *deep* optional chaining -,
+Last but not least, our 3rd example ─ which involved *deep* optional chaining ─,
-after the **Pipe-Forward** operator goes like:
+after the **pipe-forward** operator goes like:

 ```swift
 let imageURLString: String = "https://avatars2.githubusercontent.com/u/10639145"